What is Business Bankruptcy?

 As you can see, business bankruptcy isn’t always a death sentence.
 But that’s no reason to take this decision lightly in any way.
 Business bankruptcy should only enter the discussion when you have no other possible options for repaying your debts.

-Filing for bankruptcy can negatively affect numerous aspects of your life, not just your personal credit or eligibility for financing.
+Filing for bankruptcy can negatively affect numerous aspects of your life, not just your personal credit or financing eligibility.

 Depending on your desired field, having a bankruptcy on your record can make it very difficult to get a job.
-You should probably steer clear of the finance industry or any industry with very thorough employee screening policies, like law enforcement.
-Rebuilding your reputation and sense of confidence after filing for bankruptcy could be one of the toughest tests of your career.
+You should probably steer clear of the finance industry or any industry with comprehensive employee screening policies, like law enforcement.
+Rebuilding your reputation and sense of confidence after filing for bankruptcy could be one of the most stringent tests of your career.